se37301/suburban/README.md

 ### What
-- The Focus Areas and Area Types
+- The Definition of the Focus Areas and Area Types
 - The Structure
 - Shared Knowledge
 ![Image of Suburban Focus Areas](https://github.com/se37301/suburban/blob/master/Docs/PNGs/F00.%20Focus%20Areas%20-%20Simplified.png)